 London, 1952.
-British biophysicist Rosalind Franklin is a research associate at King’s College, where her X-ray imaging has revealed DNA’s double helix structure.
-This discovery leads to the Nobel Prize – not for her, but for three men: Francis Crick, James Dewey Watson, and Maurice Wilkins.
+British biophysicist Rosalind Franklin’s DNA discovery leads to the Nobel Prize – not for her, but for three men: Francis Crick, James Dewey Watson, and Maurice Wilkins.
 Recounting the competitive chase to map the DNA molecule, Photograph 51, moves deeper into the #MeToo movement and examines the pervasiveness of gender bias.
 This production celebrates the anniversaries of The Nora, URT, and CST!

 Photograph 51 is part of The Brit d’Arbeloff Women in Science Production Series.
 A Catalyst Collaborative@MIT Production.

 “A remarkable balance of scientific subject matter and theatrical storytelling…a play that glows with intelligence and humanity.”— Backstage